-- This post serves to bust the myth that “Learning English in your home country isn’t effective anyway.
+- This post serves to bust the myth “Learning English in my home country isn’t effective anyway.
 As soon as I get to an English-speaking country, my English level will skyrocket in the blink of an eye.”

 - This post is based on personal experience of living in the USA for a year, so I am going to use English and Russian but the ideas are probably true for other languages and countries too.

 So why doesn’t it?- You are overwhelmed by the sheer volume of language you are exposed to.
 When you arrive, you are instantaneously immersed in English.
 You speak English to your colleagues, bus drivers, cashiers, and bankers.
 You read pages of contracts and manuals.
 You come across massive amounts of new language and familiar language used in unfamiliar ways.
 And you aren’t able to absorb all of it fast just because it’s too much.
 In the end, the more you learn in your home country, the less overwhelmed you are and the more new language you can absorb.

 - Learning English is not your priority.
 Before you worry about the improvement of your English level, you worry about everyday things like, renting an apartment, getting settled at your job, setting up a bank account, buying health insurance etc. You are happy that you found an apartment, there is furniture in it and everything works.
 You sigh with relief and forget about learning all the new words you came across along the way.
 When you learn a language in your home country, on the other hand, you focus on it.
 Teachers and course books make you practice certain language material, which makes learning more effective.